Skip to Content

 These Paleo banana nut muffins are hearty, crunchy and have just a hint of sweetness.
 After almost a month without sugar, my taste buds have really adapted and I love having a muffin that is not overly sweet now.take a bite of these Paleo banana nut muffins

 Serve these muffins for breakfast, as a snack or as an ending to a main meal.
-You will love knowing that they are good for you, and will fit into a Paleo, Dairy Free, Gluten Free or Sugar Free diet plan.great recipe for ripe bananas - Paleo and gluten free too!
+You will love knowing that they are good for you, and will fit into a Paleo, dairy-free, gluten-free or sugar-free diet plan.great recipe for ripe bananas - Paleo and gluten free too!

 For more Paleo and ideas check out these recipes: